Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 14.
 RASO DE LA JUNTA (THE PLANE OF THE COALITION)

-The point where we are about to cross has received the name “La Junta” (a coalition or splinter group).
+The point where we are about to cross with the audioguide has received the name “La Junta” (a coalition or splinter group).
 Geologically speaking, the hills that we leave to our right are called “losados” (or “paving stones”) owing to the high number of slabs of sandstone that have fallen on the slopes.
 Little by little, the clay from the lower layers disappeared, leaving the sandstone hanging in the air, until its own weight caused it to break and fall.
 The fact that the number of falls of sandstone on the sides is so high reveals that the hills used to be significantly higher and wider than they are today.

 The name “La Junta” comes from this being a place where ancient juntas used to come together to resolve conflicts between the congozantes, who shared the land to graze cattle.